MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-audience-data.md

 ## Request

 This method has the following syntax.
-See the following sections for usage examples and descriptions of the header and request body.

 |Method|Request URI|
 |--|--|